Fishing for people

 The McKean Centre already had fish ponds, used to teach leprosy patients how to raise fish so they could support themselves.
 Knowing that the local townsfolk loved to fish, the staff invited them to fish in the ponds.
 They even organised a competition with prizes for the best catch.
 Would anyone enter the competition or would they be too afraid to come near the leprosy hospital?

-The townsfolk loved fishing so much, they couldn’t resist the invitation.
+The townsfolk loved fishing so much, that they couldn’t resist the invitation.
 Slowly, one by one, they began to arrive with their fishing rods.
 Some were so nervous about catching leprosy that they even asked the staff to wash their faces with the water from the pond or to eat the fish there to show them they were safe!

 By talking with staff while they fished, people began to realise that there was nothing to fear from leprosy.
 It was good news for the patients who wanted to return to their villages and families.
-And it helped teach people more about leprosy so that, if they did catch it, they would ask for help instead of hiding themselves away where no one could see them.
+And it helped teach people more about leprosy so that, if they did catch it, they would ask for help instead of hiding themselves away from where no one could see them.
 The townsfolk caught their fish and the McKean Centre staff caught the people they needed to educate!

 On the hunt